 Let Adyen handle the decryption

-After initiating the Apple Pay payment on your website, you receive a callback that includes a PKPayment
+After initiating the Apple Pay payment on your mobile application, you receive a callback that includes a PKPayment

 .
 This includes paymentData